UlianaNad/UlianaNad/README.md

-# Hi! 👋 I'm Uliana Nadorizhna
+# Hi! 👋 I'm Uliana Nadorozhna

 I'm a student at 42 Hive Helsinki and a developer working primarily with C. I am also actively learning JavaScript, React, and Node.js.
 I'm passionate about frontend development and building modern web applications.